Jusepe Gutierrez: Background

 Jusepe was born in Culiacan, Mexico, about 1572.
 He spoke Nahuatl and was illiterate.
 He surely spoke some Spanish, but may not have been fluent as his testimony was later recorded with the help of an interpreter.
 Jusepe's is the only account of the Umana/Leyba expedition.
 Jusepe probably took the surname of his employer (or owner), Antonio Gutierrez de Umana.

-In 1593 Gutierrez was recruited by Umana to join him on an expedition (entrada) to what would become New Mexico.
+In 1593, Gutierrez was recruited by Umana to join him on an expedition (entrada) to what would become New Mexico.
 Umana collected additional soldiers and servants in Santa Barbara, Chihuahua, the northernmost settlement of New Spain, and the expedition journeyed north to New Mexico.
-At the time there were no Spanish settlers in New Mexico.
+At the time, there were no Spanish settlers in New Mexico.
 Gutierrez and Umana remained about one year among the Pueblo people, mostly in San Ildefonso near the Rio Grande.

-Umana and Leyba expedition
+Humana and Leyba expedition

-The expedition of Umana and his partner, Francisco Leyba de Bonilla (also reported in the literature as Humana and Leyva), was carried out without the permission of Spanish authorities.
-The members of the expedition included both Spanish soldiers and indigenous Mexicans, although there is no indication of how many people accompanied Umana and Leyba.
+The expedition of Humana and his partner, Francisco Leyba de Bonilla (also reported in the literature as Umana and Leyva), was carried out without the permission of Spanish authorities.
+The members of the expedition included both Spanish soldiers and indigenous Mexicans, although there is no indication of how many people accompanied Humana and Leyba.
 The sole source of information about this expedition is Gutierrez, who told the story in an official inquiry with Oñate in 1599.

-Umana and Lebya left New Mexico, probably in 1595, to explore eastwards, presumably in search of large cities and rich kingdoms rumored to be just over the horizon.
+Humana and Lebya left New Mexico, probably in 1595, to explore eastwards, presumably in search of large cities and rich kingdoms rumored to be just over the horizon.
 Their route from San Ildefonso led them by the pueblo at Pecos, New Mexico, and out onto the Great Plains of what is today Texas, where they met the Apache.
 They found numerous rancherías, some of them abandoned, and herds of bison.
 Gutierrez said they found abundant water in many marshes, springs, and arroyos, as well as great numbers of plum trees and nuts.

 Gutierrez said they traveled toward the north and the farther they went, the more abundant were the bison.
 After some 45 days they came to two large rivers, and beyond was a very large indigenous settlement that extended for 10 leagues (about 26 miles or 42 kilometers) and was two leagues wide.
 One of the two rivers flowed through the settlement.